All About Fuse

 Fuse Youth Café Glasgow is a charity working in East Glasgow providing a variety of services to young people of the area.
 The area has a high level of deprivation and the young people face the risks and challenges associated with areas of high deprivation.

-Fuse is more than providing an alcohol & drug free venue for local young people to gather.
+Fuse is more than providing an alcohol and drug-free venue for local young people to gather.
 The activities and resources we make available are always evolving to meet the needs and requests of young people.
 The building of positive relationships between Fuse members and youth workers is pivotal to successfully developing the confidence, social and employability skills of these young people.

 The national focus for young people in Scotland is on developing services to enable young people to become confident individuals, successful learners, effective contributors and responsible citizens.
 These four capacities are fully supported by Fuse’s mission and strategic objectives with our focus on early intervention and underpin our approach to youth work.